hapax/hapax.github.io/assets/teaching.md

 ## 2. Views of the summit <a id="sec-2" name="sec-2"></a>

-I want to suggest two directions out of the scrubland.
+I want to suggest two directions we could take, and illustrate them with examples.
-I will give concrete examples, based on the (randomly selected) snippet of calculus above.
-This is a topic for advanced students, and my examples will be chosen accordingly.
-But to provide evidence that the simple-minded approach of making maths fun works at other grade levels, I'll give a supplementary set of examples for trigonometry.
+Since we've landed in the calculus patch of the scrubland, I'll give examples for calculus.
+In section <a href="#sec-4">, I'll give a pre-calculus example.

 The first direction is *pure mathematics*, towards abstraction, generalisation, proof, and most importantly, *beauty*.